-Stepping board the Delta Queen is like taking a trip back in time.
+Stepping board the Delta Queen hotel is like taking a nostalgic trip back in time.
 Built in the 1920s, the boat is lavishly decorated and retains its historic atmosphere.
 As someone said, it’s like staying at a Victorian bed-and-breakfast on water.

 The attention to detail is clear right from the start.
 As a matter of fact, at the time the Delta Queen was built in the mid 1920s, the normal cost of a boat was $75,000.
 Her final cost however was $850,000!

 When you see the Tiffany-style stained glass windows, rich hardwood paneling, gleaming brass, and the beautiful Grand Staircase crowned by an elegant crystal chandelier, you can understand how the costs added up.
 The lounges and public areas are roomy and comfortable; and the entire boat features mahogany and cherry wood trim.

 As a result of her stylish and luxurious trimmings, the Delta Queen entertained U.S. presidents, foreign dignitaries and a multitude of celebrities.